Hazzemm/Backend/README.md

 # Todo Application
-CRUD applied on a todo list using Express.js
+CRUD applied on a todo list using Core Node.js and Express.js each in separate files